Caswell County License Hearing Guide

 Caswell County DUI License Suspension & ALR Hearing

-What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day deadline, your license will be automatically suspended, and you will lose your right to challenge the suspension administratively.
-Do not miss this deadline.
+- What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day timeframe, your license will be automatically suspended, regardless of the circumstances of your arrest.
+There are very few exceptions to this rule.

 Automatic License Suspension